percona/everest-doc/docs/reference/telemetry.md

 Product telemetry fill-in the gaps in our understanding of how users are actually using Everest, to help us build the best-in-class DBaaS software for the open-source community.

-Participation in this **anonymous program** is optional, and you can opt-out if prefer not to share any information.
+Participation in this **anonymous program** is optional, and you can opt-out if you prefer not to share any information.

 Read our [privacy statement](https://www.percona.com/privacy-policy#h.e34c40q8sb1a) and [telemetry documentation](../reference/telemetry.md) to learn more.